The Major in Chinese

 Most students in our Chinese language classes and many students in our Chinese literature and culture classes are not Chinese majors.
 Our goals for students in our classes, regardless of major, are below.

 In our literature and culture courses our goal is to foster students' ability to understand and appreciate the complex literary and cultural traditions of China, both ancient and modern.
 We aim to help students develop the ability to reflect critically on the literatures and cultures of China; to have the skills to conduct research using primary and secondary sources, and using traditional as well as electronic methods; and to clearly and critically think about, discuss, evaluate, and write about their findings on cultural, linguistic, and literary topics.

-Following the guidelines of The American Council on the Teaching of Foreign Languages (ACTFL), the Chinese department has the following goals for language teaching.
+Following the guidelines of The American Council on the Teaching of Foreign Languages (ACTFL), we have set the following as the goals of our courses in Mandarin Chinese.